 First, there are now a myriad of methods for browsing the web.
 Phones, tablets, desktops, notebooks, televisions, and more.
 There is no single screen resolution that a designer can target.
 Taking that idea a few steps further, there’s really no number of screen resolutions that you can safely “target” anymore.

 Second, new features in CSS have now become commonly available.
 There are still a few lingering issues here and there, but support has vastly improved in the last several years.
 Common effects like shadows, gradients, and rounded corners can be accomplished in CSS and usually don’t even need an image-based fallback anymore.

-Third, the web industry has grown up a lot.
-Collectively we’ve had more time to refine our present understanding of what works and what doesn’t.
+The web industry has grown up a lot.
+We’ve had more time to refine our understanding of what works and what doesn’t.
 Most companies will expect a designer to take ownership of aesthetics as well as HTML and CSS code.

 This also means there are much better tools to support modern workflows.
 CSS frameworks like Bootstrap and Foundation make it more viable to design in the browser.
 Apps like Balsamiq and Omnigraffle help to wireframe sites rapidly.
 Pencil and paper mockups have stood the test of time because they allow for extremely rapid iteration.

 No!
 Not even close.
 Photoshop is still very important to web design.
 The problem comes in when a powerful tool like Photoshop is used as a catch all solution without thinking of the higher level task like designing websites.

 Photoshop is great for editing and exporting photographs for the web.
 There’s also plenty of situations where it still might make sense to generate full detail mockups as part of a more complete process.
 A couple examples of this include: